fpthink/PDGN/README.md

 ### Citation

-If you find the code or trained models useful, please consider citing:
+If you find the code useful, please consider citing:

 ```
 @inproceedings{hui2020pdgn,